Dallas College: Campuses

+Dallas College has seven primary campuses.
+Prior to the 2020 consolidation, each of these institutions were separately accredited.

+Centers

+In addition to the seven campuses, Dallas College has centers which either serve surrounding communities or are used for specific purposes.
+Prior to the 2020 consolidation, each center was associated with a specific campus.

 Administration

-Dallas College Board of Trustees consists of seven members who are entrusted with governing the district.
+The Dallas College board of trustees consists of seven members who are entrusted with governing the district.
 The board defines the vision of the district, serves as a liaison between the district and the community, approves annual budgets and sets policies, among other responsibilities.
 Board members are elected officials who serve six-year terms without compensation.